-Arguably, Art Passions in the oldest Fairy Tale Art website on the net.
+Arguably, Art Passions is the oldest Fairy Tale Art website on the net.
 Art Passions began primarily as a tribute to artists and illustrators whose works I grew up with.
 I encourage you to explore this site and learn about the works of Arthur Rackham, Gustave Dore, William Morris, John Bauer, Aubrey Beardsley, Edmund Dulac, Virginia Frances Sterrett, Kay Nielsen, Adrienne Segur, Warwick Goble, the Preraphaelites and others.

-Adrienne Segur: The Adrienne Segur page is now mobile-friendly.
+June: The Adrienne Segur page is now mobile-friendly.
 I also added all of the illustrations to Ib and Christine.

 Not so new: Added 8 pages of biographical information on Adrienne Segur (The Fairy Tale Book).
 Translated them, too, so I'm still flaunting.
 Prints for these will be at the sister site, Artsy Craftsy soon.